-InfoQ: What impact does AI have on our society?
+InfoQ: What impact does artificial intelligence have on our society?

 Dr Susie Harding: There is no doubt that the benefit that AI brings has been dampened with the unethical and unjust use of AI we’ve seen in recent years.
-Scandals like those seen at Cambridge Analytica gave the industry the wake up call needed - these technologies are powerful tools, and unfortunately can be dangerous when in the wrong hands.
-Despite this, we must not let a few bad examples of AI mismanagement ruin the amazing potential these tools can bring.
-As an example of the good AI can provide, we look to researchers at Socos labs in the US who recently carried out a study which combined wearable tech in the form of Google Glass; AI and neural brain waves were to predict when patients with alzeimhers would forget the name of a loved one, and use Google Glass to flash this name in front of the patients when the prediction of forgetting a name was identified.
+Scandals like those seen at Cambridge Analytica gave the industry the wake-up call needed - these cutting-edge technologies are powerful tools, and unfortunately, can be dangerous when in the wrong hands.
+Despite this, we must not let a few bad examples of AI mismanagement ruin the fantastic potential these tools can bring.
+Let me tell you an example of good use of AI: researchers at Socos labs in the US recently carried out a study that combined wearable tech and Google Glass.
+AI and neural brain waves were to predict when patients with Alzheimer's would forget the name of a loved one, and use Google Glass to flash this name to the patients when the prediction of forgetting a name was identified.

 InfoQ: How do companies exploit the possibilities that VR is offering?

 Dr Harding: A tech company in Florida called MagicLeap has been looking at an entirely different type of VR technology that doesn’t use the device as the processor but instead uses your eyes and a brain as the processor.
 It projects images through your eyes into your cerebral cortex, and your brain doesn’t know whether what you are seeing is real or virtual!
 People who have used this technology have said it tricks your brain, so even if you put your hand in front of your face, you cannot tell whether the hand in front of your face is real or not!